-All students in NSW government Schools (Core Rules) are expected to maintain a neat appearance, including adhering to the requirements of the school's uniform or dress code.
+All students in NSW government Schools (Student Code of Conduct) are expected to maintain a neat appearance, including adhering to the requirements of the school's uniform or dress code.
 We encourage our students to dress as serious 'world class' global learners.